Copyright © 2013, 2019 by Goldcoast Ballroom, Inc.

 American Style Smooth dancing is generally typified by a combination of open (side by side) patterns and figures, with dramatic extended and reaching arm positions, along with some dancing in closed position (as a couple in closed dance hold).

 The four American Style Smooth Ballroom Dances are listed below, along with samples of the music for each dance and links to videos illustrating the dance.
-The regulation timing, as recognized by the National Dance Council of America (NDCA), is indicated for each dance:
+The regulation timing, as recognized by USA Dance, Inc. and by the National Dance Council of America (NDCA), is indicated for each dance:

 International Style Latin Dances: